tauplatform/universal-push-example/README.md

-# This is complete example with demonstration hiw use push ability from Rhodes application on iOS nad Android
+# This is complete example with demonstration how to use push ability from Rhodes application on iOS nad Android